Ukaypromise/Ukaypromise/README.md

   }

   commitment() {
      return this.felling.includes(passionate) ?
-"Building a product that will help humanity" : " An opportunity driven by passion";
+"Building a product that will help humanity" : " Driven by passion";
   }
 };
 ```